 The 4th international conference on slow- and controlled-release and stabilized fertilizers followed by the annual world exhibition for high-tech agricultural inputs and technology will be held in Beijing in early April this year.
 It can be predicted that there will be many new products and technologies shown in the fertilizer industry.

 Recent edition Nov/Dec 2015 of the New AG International magazine questions: “Has greenhouse technology passed its optimum point?”
 Now, very few growers can afford to buy the resulting advanced growing installations, or take advantage of all the novel capabilities and maintain the plants using high-tech chemical fertilizers and pesticides.

 Can the natural way of farming without chemical fertilizers and pesticides produce the feasible yields and revenues using the high quality of organic fertilizers?
 The answer is “Yes”.

 According to the United States Department of Agriculture (USDA), the earthworm is certainly one of the most beneficial organisms you can have in your yard.
-Worm castings or vermicompost is the best natural slow- and controlled-release and stabilized fertilizers provided by the mother nature that will improve your soil for the healthy plant growth.
+Worm castings or vermicompost are the best natural slow- and controlled-release and stabilized fertilizers provided by mother nature that will improve your soil for healthy plant growth.

 Compared to conventional composting with high temperatures or thermophilic composting, vermicomposting is an aerobic process (living only in the presence of oxygen) with a relatively low temperature at room temperature (mesophilic) that will not destroy the nutrients and microbial activity in the finished product.
 The advantage of vermicomposting is that organic wastes can be broken down rapidly by compost worms which result in a stable nontoxic material called worm castings or vermicompost.